 To address this, major technology companies are collaborating on a solution known as passkeys, utilizing the WebAuthn standard.
 Passkeys provide a seamless and secure sign-in experience using existing devices (platform authenticators).
-While WebAuthn is already in use, passkeys have the potential to significantly increase its exposure and adoption due to their convenience, user-
+While WebAuthn is already in use, passkeys have the potential to significantly increase its exposure and adoption due to their convenience, userfriendliness, and enhanced security features.